The Final part of the overview of Exodus with some commentary.

 Exodus Chapter 34:

 God promises to perform great miracles among them and defeat their enemies ahead of them.
 However, they must promise not to make any treaties or oaths with the Canaanites.
 Nor adopt the Canaanite culture or religious practices.
 They must destroy their temples, altars, idol statues, and anything detestable amongst them according to their covenant.
-The Israelites are to never worship the Canaanite gods nor invoke their names.
+The Israelites are never to worship the Canaanite gods nor invoke their names.
 The Israelites must not eat at their sacred meals or marry their women.
 Otherwise, they will be trapped in the sin of idolatry and other devious behaviors of the Canaanites.

 Exodus Chapters 35-40:

 Then Moses offered a burnt offering and a grain offering on the bronze altar, filled the washbasin, and hung the curtains for the entrances.
 God’s glory cloud filled the Tabernacle with his presence.
 When God’s presence was in the Tabernacle, Moses could not enter.
 God’s presence was a cloud by day and a fire by night.
-They stayed camped when God was in the Tabernacle but got ready to move when his presence lifted up above the Tabernacle.
+They stayed camped when God was in the Tabernacle, but got ready to move when his presence lifted above the Tabernacle.